rstacruz/til-2013/_posts/2015-03-06-mocha-clean.md

 ---
 title: Cleaner Mocha stack traces
 tags: [JavaScript]
-description: Get rid of stack trace frames from 3rd-party modules in Mocha.
+description: Suppress stack trace frames from 3rd-party modules in Mocha.js.
 ---

 [Mocha] is a great way to test JavaScript, but its stack traces are riddled